All Episodes

 Well, let me make one last point before I hang up.

-And I'll tell you what it all so that the the i i the the the point of this note that I got today is that the Republican leadership is more concerned with the rules of the House uh and points of order and making sure that the opposition is not shut out in debate, because they were shut out when the Democrats ran the show than they are with the substance of a lot of this legislation.
+The point of this note that I got today is that the Republican leadership is more concerned with the rules of the House and points of order and making sure that the opposition is not shut out in debate, because they were shut out when the Democrats ran the show, than they are with the substance of a lot of this legislation.

 Well, let me make one last point.

-I know, I know.
+I know.

-No, they're gonna bail on certain ones.
+No, they're going to bail on certain ones.

-Well well, I understand you, but but we're back, Rush Limbaugh, the cutting edge of societal evolution, having more fun than a human being should be allowed to have.
+Having more fun than a human being should be allowed to have.

 And they are admitting that the transfer of power would occur outside of the constitutional framework.

-Egyptian constitution stipulates that a resigning president would be replaced by the Speaker of the House, and that elections would be held within two months.
+Egyptian Constitution stipulates that a resigning president would be replaced by the Speaker of the House and that elections would be held within two months.

-However, uh this source said the military council would not be governing under the Constitution or any legislation and would have to define the format under which they are taking power.
+However, this source said the military council would not be governing under the Constitution or any legislation and would have to define the format under which they are taking power.

 So the military is going to take over and define what kind of power they have.

-Now, these reports follow the Supreme Council meeting and the release of a statement that the council titled statement number one.
+Now, these reports follow the Supreme Council meeting and the release of a statement that the Council titled Statement Number One.

 Now, this is eerie because this is almost exactly what happened in 1952 in Egypt.